 A neurological disorder that is characterized by unpleasant sensations in the legs and an uncontrollable urge to move when at rest in an effort to relieve these feelings.
 RLS sensations are often described by people as burning, creeping, tugging, or like insects crawling inside the legs and range in severity from uncomfortable to irritating to painful.
 The most distinctive aspect of the condition is that lying down and trying to relax activates the symptoms with the result that most people with RLS have difficulty falling asleep and staying asleep.
 Left untreated, the condition causes exhaustion and daytime fatigue, impaired memory, the inability to concentrate and difficulty with activities of daily living.

-A chronic progressive disease involving the joints between auricular processes, costovertegral joints and sacroiliac joints which lie between the hipbones and the sacrum.
+A chronic progressive disease involving the fusion of the joints between auricular processes, costovertegral joints and sacroiliac joints which lie between the hipbones and the sacrum.

 A chronic disease of unknown etiology which causes sclerosis or hardening of the skin and certain organs including the gastrointestinal tract, lungs, heart and kidneys.